 The underwater hull has a slight, flat V in the fin area, which becomes visibly more pronounced up to the mast track.
 The double concaves, on the other hand, remain very moderate throughout.
-Despite the hollow in the deck, the volume distribution is even and well suited for turning.
+Despite the hollow in the deck, the volume distribution is even and well suited to tacking.
 The rear loops are far enough out for freeracing, but with enough space and a good angle in the deck shape to slip in easily even with larger feet.
 The JP is the first to sprint out of the star block and is exceptionally fast, especially in the medium wind range.
-The manoeuvring characteristics are also top: sporty carving jibes are possible with the best grip and speed.
+The manoeuvring characteristics are also top: sporty carving jibes are performed with the best grip and speed.

 Easy to surf top freeracer with good foil suitability.